sat0b/cloudflare-email-to-discord/README.md

 # Cloudflare Email to Discord

-A Cloudflare Worker that receives emails from Cloudflare Email Routing and forwards them to Discord webhooks.
+A Cloudflare Worker that receives emails from Cloudflare Email Routing and forwards them to Discord webhooks and other email addresses.

 ## Features

 - Forward emails received via Cloudflare Email Routing to Discord channels
+- Forward emails to additional email addresses
 - Format and display sender, subject, content, and receipt time
 - Quick and easy setup with minimal configuration
 - Support for both English and Japanese languages